Nanofinance going digital

 Dr. Mitima Djuma

-Passionate leader with over 17 years of transformative experience in humanitarian and development settings.
-As former Executive Director of Social Investment at Equity BCDC and currently as Director of Resource Mobilization and Partnership at AALI, he is driving social impact in DRC.
+Passionate leader with almost two decades of transformative experience in humanitarian and development settings.
+As former Executive Director of social investment at Equity BCDC and currently as Director of resource mobilization and partnership at AALI, he is driving social impact in DRC.

 Alegnta Mezmur

-Alegnta Mezmur is a certified social and behavioral researcher and business development consultant specializing in USAID contract acquisition, with expertise in migration and remittances across East Africa and acquisition support in over 15 countries.
+Alegnta is a certified social and behavioural researcher and business development consultant specializing in USAID contract acquisition, with expertise in migration and remittances across East Africa and acquisition support in over 15 countries.